dndworld/dndworld.github.io/tips/becoming-staff.md

 ### Bookkeeping Assistant
 :::
 - **Time Commitment**: 1
-    - Thralls are expected to take a few minutes out of their week to process any backlog
+    - BKAs are expected to take a few minutes out of their week to process any backlog
 - **Learning Curve**: 3
-    - Thralls need to read and comprehend a document detailing how to process manual DTDs
+    - BKAs need to read and comprehend a document detailing how to process manual DTDs
 - **Collaborativeness**: 1
-    - Thralls do not work with other Thralls to process the same DTD
+    - BKAs mostly work independently
     - However, they should ask questions if they are unsure about anything
 - **Variety**: 1
     - Manual DTDs tend to be restricted to a few common ones
 - **Public Facing**: 1
-    - Thralls are only required to post results of player’s checks; flavor is optional
+    - BKAs are only required to post results of player’s checks; flavor is optional
     - They should answer questions about DTD if able
 - **Initiative**: 3
-    - Thralls should check relevant channels frequently to identify when there is a backlog and help out
+    - BKAs should check relevant channels frequently to identify when there is a backlog and help out

 Players who like this role also apply for: Arena Master